-- P The proxies appointed on the following page are directed to vote as specified below, and in their discretion, on all other matters coming before the meeting.
-If no instructions are given, the proxy will vote "FOR" all director nominees listed below and "FOR" the ratification of the selection of independent auditors.
-This proxy is solicited by the Board of Directors of Mitcham Industries, Inc. - R 1.
-ELECTION OF DIRECTORS Billy F. Mitcham, Jr., R. Dean Lewis, John F. Schwalbe, Robert P. Capps and Peter H. Blum. - O Vote FOR all nominees listed above, except vote withheld from (to withhold authority to vote for any individual nominee, write in the names on the line below:)

-- 3. RATIFICATION OF SELECTION OF INDEPENDENT AUDITORS - FOR AGAINST ABSTAIN
+P meeting .
+If no instructions are a given, the proxy will vote ' to vote as specified below, and in their discretion, on all other matters coming before the FOR" all director nominees listed below and "FOR" the ratification of the selection of of Directors of Mitcham Industries, Inc. R 1.
+ELECTION OF DIR ECTORS - Billy F. Mitch am, Jr., R. Dean Lewis, John F. Schwalbe, Robert P. Capps and Peter H. Blum.
+O Vote FOR all nominees listed above, except vote withheld from (to withhold authority to vote for any individual nominee, write in the names on the line below:) X Vote WITHHELD fr rom all nominees Y 2.
+ADOPTION OF THE E MITCHAM INDUSTRIE ES, INC. STOCK AWARDS PLAN FOR AGAINST ABSTAIN 3.
+RATIFICATION OF SELECTION OF INDEPE NDENT AUDITORS